dxnqk/knowledge.dxnqk.com/content/posts/extra-commands.md

 ---
-date: '2025-05-24T14:15:24+02:00'
+date: "2025-05-24T14:15:24+02:00"
 draft: true
-title: 'Extra Commands'
+title: "Extra Commands"
 ---

 Some useful commands.

 ---

 Allow a permitted user to edit a file as another user using the default editor while ensuring that the editing process is secure.

 ```sh
 sudoedit $FILE_PATH